opencyber-space/MemoryGr.id/docs/creation-storage.md

 ## API: `POST /framedb-config/status`

-Reports the health and presence of all FrameDB components in the cluster.
+Reports the health and presence of all MemoryGrid components in the cluster.

 ### Response